 Want to take advantage of a shortcut to Qantas status?
-Qantas doesn’t give status matches, but they do offer “status challenges”.
-If you’re granted a status challenge, you’ll need to earn just 200 status credits for Gold status or 400 status credits to reach Platinum level membership!
+Qantas doesn’t give away status matches, but they do offer a “status challenge”.
+If you’re granted a Qantas status challenge, you’ll need to earn just 200 status credits for Gold status or 400 status credits to reach Platinum level membership!

-So, how do you get a status challenge from Qantas?
+So, how do you get a Qantas status challenge?
 And what are the conditions to be aware of?

-Getting a status challenge would appear to be a simple matter of asking for one.
-This could be done by calling or emailing the Qantas Frequent Flyer Service Centre.
+Getting a Qantas status challenge would appear to be a simple matter of asking for one.
+This could be done by contacting the Qantas Frequent Flyer Service Centre.
 This is done by calling 13 11 31 (or +61 2 9433 2329 from outside Australia), or emailing [email protected] .

-However, there are some criteria to be aware of.
-Qantas will generally only offer you a status challenge if you already hold an equivalent status tier with a competing airline.
-So for example, you would need to already hold the equivalent of Platinum status with an airline like Virgin Australia, Air New Zealand or Singapore Airlines to be approved for a Platinum status challenge.
+There are some criteria to be aware of.
+For starters, Qantas will generally only offer you a status challenge if you already hold an equivalent status tier with a competing airline.
+For example, you would need to already hold the equivalent of Platinum status with an airline like Virgin Australia, Air New Zealand or Singapore Airlines to be approved for a Platinum status challenge.
 If requesting a status challenge by email, it would be a good idea to attach evidence of your current status and a copy of a recent frequent flyer account activity statement.
 You should also make it clear that you plan to fly Qantas on a regular basis in the future.

 I asked for a status match – got declined but offered a challenge instead.
 I sent in a photo of my main FFP status card and I think 6 months of my activity statement and it should be of a competitor’s airline.
 Did a little cover story.
 The rest is up to Qantas as to whether they offer it or not.
 I think it’s to the qantas frequent flyer email address [email protected]